laboon/ebook/text/15_testing_basics.md

 One could also consider __implicit boundary values__.
 In contrast to __explicit boundary values__, which are a natural outgrowth of requirements (such as the ones calculated above), implicit values grow out of the system under test or the environment under which the system operates.
 For example, MAXINT and -MAXINT would both be implicit boundary values; adding one to MAXINT would cause an integer overflow and set the value to -MAXINT, and decrementing one from -MAXINT would lead to the value being MAXINT.
 In each case, the equivalence class would change.

 Implicit boundary values can also be runtime-dependent.
-Let us assume that we have a system with 2 gigabytes of memory free, and are running a database system.
-Furthermore, let us assume that the system is an in-memory database; it cannot write any information to the disk (before you say that that's a ridiculous database design, check out Redis).
+Suppose that we have a system with 2 gigabytes of memory free, and are running an in-memory database system.
 The equivalence classes for testing a function which inserts a number of rows may be as follows:

 1. Negative number of rows -> Error condition
 2. 0 rows or tables does not exist -> Returns NULL